 Can a special needs trust pay for clothing?

-Yes, this is considered as a purchase of personal items like paying your internet service or a phone bill.
+Yes, the government considers this to be a purchase of personal items like paying your internet service or a phone bill.
 It will not have any impact on the beneficiary’s Supplemental Security Income grant.

 Is a special needs trust taxable?

-If the self-settled special needs trust is considered a Grantor Trust, all items are generally taxed to the person who funded the SNT, who also happens to be the beneficiary.
+If the self-settled special needs trust is a Grantor Trust, all items are generally taxed to the person who funded the SNT.
+That person also happens to be the beneficiary.

 Who inherits a special needs trust?

 The persons named as beneficiaries in the trust inherit the trust assets after the primary beneficiary passes away.
-If there are no contingent beneficiaries named, the trust is said to “fail.”
-In that case, the assets go to probate and are distributed under the state law of where the disabled person was a resident.
+If the trust does not name contingent beneficiaries, the trust is said to “fail.”
+In that case, the assets go to probate.
+In the probate process, a personal representative will distribute the assets under the state law of where the disabled person was a resident.

 Hopefully this information about special needs trusts has been helpful.
 If you have any questions, please give us your information HERE.
 (When it asks for the Practice Area, you can choose either Estate Planning or Other.)